fledge-iot/fledge/docs/plugin_developers_guide/08_storage.rst

 Another key library choice, in order to support the REST interface, is an HTTP library capable of being used to support the REST interface development and able to support custom header fields and HTTPS.
 Once again these are numerous, libmicrohttpd, Simple-Web-Server, Proxygen.
 A choice must be made here also using the same criteria outlined above.

-Thread safety is likely to be important also as it is assumed the storage layer will be multi-threaded and almost certainly utilise asynchronous IO operations.
+Thread safety is likely to be important also as it is assumed the storage layer will be multi-threaded and almost certainly utilise asynchronous I/O operations.

 Classes of Data Stored
 ----------------------